-With 106 holes completed by Bellhaven and previous operators, complemented by various and extensive surface geochemistry in streams, soils, and bedrock, MMC concludes that an industry-standard program of QA-QC appropriate to the early-stage of exploration has been in place for most if not all of this work.
+With 106 holes completed by Bellhaven and other previous owners, complemented by various and extensive surface geochemistry in streams, soils, and bedrock, the author concludes that an industry-standard program of QA-QC appropriate to the early-stage of exploration has been in place for most if not all of this work.

-Since taking an option on the property, the Bellhaven sampling and assaying programs have been controlled by a systematic application of certified standards and blanks, along with Bellhaven's own field duplicate and laboratory duplicate checks.
+Since taking an option on the property and until 2016, the Bellhaven sampling and assaying programs were controlled by a systematic application of certified standards and blanks, along with Bellhaven's own field duplicate and laboratory duplicate checks.
 The use of an independent international preparation and assay laboratory, ALS Chemex, adds additional assurance that assay results are representative of the mineralization encountered on the property.

-As an additional verification and check on the overall level of copper-gold grades reported for the porphyry mineralization at La Mina, MMC independently collected samples from drill core representing the current drill programs.
-The samples were collected by MMC or under MMC's supervision in the case of selecting half-core for quartering by saw cutter.
+As an additional verification and check on the overall level of copper-gold grades reported for the porphyry mineralization at La Mina, the author independently collected samples from drill core representing the current drill programs.
+The samples were collected by Mr. Wilson or under Mr. Wilson's supervision in the case of selecting half-core for quartering by saw cutter.